[Moderate revision–posted 1/6/23 (replaces 2/17/22 edition)]

 A state employee may not seek reimbursement of a travel expense that the employee knows or reasonably should know is not reimbursable or payable.
 A state employee shall immediately reimburse the state (through TTU) for any overpayment.

 a.
 Employee Travel

-Employees shall make off-campus trips only after obtaining appropriate approval by designated administrative officials, in accordance with established procedures and when the trip contributes to the mission of the university.
+Employees shall make off-campus trips only after obtaining appropriate approval by designated administrative officials, in accordance with established procedures, and when the trip contributes to the university's mission.

 Employee travel may not interfere with the primary academic or administrative responsibilities of the traveler.

 Employees may claim reimbursement for travel expenses through TTU's online travel system: https://www.fiscal.ttuhsc.edu/travel2/.
 Instructions are available at http://www.depts.ttu.edu/procurement/resources/training-and-work-aids/.

 Employees traveling on official business may be reimbursed for travel expenses paid from grant funds but are expected to comply with provisions of the grant, university policy, and any state and/or federal regulations.

 The traveler's supervisor will approve the travel expenses; however, the following officers and administrators have the authority to authorize and approve all employee travel within their area, except foreign travel.
 Foreign travel, including Canada, Mexico, and the U.S. territories, must be approved by the Office of International Affairs, as noted in OP 79.05, International Travel, provided that such travel contributes to the university's mission and follows current travel regulations.
 These officers and administrators may further delegate their authority.